 So what counts as a good business credit score?
 Well, the exact bracket will vary between vendors, but most experts suggest that those in the top 20% — a score of between 80 and 100 — will be able to access the best deals.
-With a good score, you won’t just be able to borrow more money, you’ll also be able to negotiate more favorable terms for your loan, such as lower interest rates.
+With a good score, you won’t just be able to borrow more money, you’ll also be able to negotiate more favourable terms for your loan, such as lower interest rates.

 What is the difference between a personal and business credit score?

 To begin with, it’s important to understand the difference between personal and business credit scores.
-If you’re a sole trader, it’s likely that a potential lender will want to study your personal credit history before agreeing to a loan.
+If you’re a sole trader, a potential lender will likely want to study your personal credit history before agreeing to a loan.
 Similarly, if you’re a small business owner starting from scratch, you might find it difficult to secure initial funding if you have a low personal credit score.
 Typically, though, your business credit is a separate entity, and you’ll need to take certain measures to build up your score.

 How to improve your business credit score

 The first step to improving your business credit score is to ensure that your business and personal finances are kept separate from each other.
-Having a GoSolo Business Account means you can set up a Limited Company and have a separate Business Account quickly and easily which enables separation.
-You should make sure that there is no crossover between the two types of records, and try to avoid financing options that require your personal credit score wherever you can.
-Although this won’t always be possible — particularly if you’re just starting out — you can still minimise the relationship between your business and personal finances by keeping detailed, separate records.
+Having a GoSolo Business Account means you can set up a Limited Company and have a separate Business Account quickly and easily, which enables separation.
+You should make sure that there is no crossover between the two types of records, and try to avoid financing options that require your credit score wherever you can.
+Although this won’t always be possible — particularly if you’re just starting — you can still minimise the relationship between your business and personal finances by keeping detailed, separate records.

 The next step is to make sure that your accounts are always kept in good order, and that bills and invoices are always paid on time.
 Maintaining a history of timely payment is one of the best things that you can do to improve your credit score, making you an appealing prospect to potential lenders.
-A GoSolo business account can help you keep track of your outgoings, and it’s easy to grant third party access to an accountant to manage things on your behalf.
+A GoSolo business account can help you keep track of your outgoings, and it’s easy to grant third-party access to an accountant to manage things on your behalf.